LibraryOfCongress/citizen-dj/README.md

   -out "output/variety-stage/items.csv"
 ```

-Then download the media assets for each item:
+Then download the media assets for each item (this can take a while for large collections or collections with large media files):

 ```
 python3 scrapers/loc/download_media.py \